olinrobotics/hiro/_projects/robotic-arm-solves-sudoku.md

 ![The arm is writing digits on the board](https://minhkhang1795.github.io/img/post_sudoku_5.jpg "The arm is writing digits on the board")

-The arm is writing digits on the board
+_The arm is writing digits on the board_

 ![The arm has solved the puzzle](https://minhkhang1795.github.io/img/post_sudoku_11.jpg "The arm has solved the puzzle")

+_The arm has solved the puzzle_

 Check out the [main function](https://github.com/olinrobotics/irl/blob/master/irl_archive/Fall_2017/sudoku_solver/scripts/sudoku_main.py#L358) to see how the arm moves.